Alaska Solitaire - Play Online Free

 - Build foundation piles from Ace to King by suit.

-- With any-suit building, you have maximum flexibility for placing cards — use it wisely.
+- With any-suit building you have maximum flexibility for placing cards — use it wisely rather than carelessly.

-- Focus on uncovering face-down cards to create new opportunities.
+- Focus on uncovering face-down cards, since each reveal creates new opportunities.

-- Despite the relaxed rules, still aim to build same-suit sequences for cleaner foundations.
+- Despite the relaxed rules, still aim to build same-suit sequences for cleaner foundation runs.

 - Empty columns are important — fill them with Kings that unlock the most progress.

-- The free movement rule lets you reorganize extensively — plan several moves ahead.
+- The free-movement rule lets you reorganize extensively, so plan several moves ahead.

 Frequently Asked Questions